This post may contain affiliate links. Please read our disclosure policy.

 • Garlic Powder: Gives these muffins a cheddar bay-like flavor!

-• Kosher salt: is the sodium for the recipe.
-If you happen to use salted butter, you can drop the kosher salt to 1 teaspoon.
+• Kosher salt: if you happen to use salted butter, you can drop the kosher salt to 1 teaspoon.

 • Sugar: we’ll use 1½ tsp of sugar in the muffin batter to balance the savory elements.

-• Eggs: Add structure and stability to baked goods.
-They also add more protein to the muffins.
+• Eggs: Add structure, stability, and protein to the muffins.

 • Buttermilk: reacts with baking soda or baking powder and helps the muffins rise.
-If you don’t have buttermilk, use any dairy milk (or non-dairy) and add a tablespoon of lemon juice to the milk.
-Vinegar works too!
+No buttermilk?
+Use any dairy milk (or non-dairy) and add a tablespoon of lemon juice or white vinegar

 • Butter: is the fat in the recipe.

-• Zucchini: we’ll shred the zucchini on a coarse grater.
-Don’t worry about squeezing the water out of the zucchini for this recipe.
-The little bit of moisture will help aid the muffin batter from being too dry along with the other wet ingredients.
+• Zucchini: I use this box grater and leave the peel on.
+Don’t worry about squeezing the water out.
+The moisture will help the muffin batter from being too dry along with the other wet ingredients.

 • Shredded cheese: I like to use a medium cheddar for this recipe.
 It’s the perfect cheese to use in cheddar bay biscuits and it works well with zucchini.
-Feel free to use mozzarella or any other meeting cheese that you like.
+Feel free to use mozzarella or another melting cheese

-• Chives: Chives add an oniony flavor to the savory zucchini muffins.
-I have tried the recipe without them and prefer to use them as they make the muffins so much more delicious!
+• Chives: add an oniony flavor to the savory zucchini muffins

 baked muffins in tin pan